fan4145/quantum-continued-releases/README.md

 all quantum continued releases will be published in this repo

 note some modules can be buggy

-0.6.0 changelog
+0.6.1 changelog

+-added pingspoof

+-added coordleaker

+-added broken fastswim

--added auto signkick
+-added autoreply

--added velocity
+-added chinese automine

--added jesus
+-added antiafk

--added q cmd
+-added xcarry

--added lawnmower
+-added auto eat

--added tracers
+-added boatfly

--added trajectories
+-added wip 2b ca

--added wip strafe
+-added wip click gui

+-added suicide

--added auto fish
+-added nuker

 note: not all modules r there from the to do list